noahehall/blockchain/blockchain.md

   - enables users to donate coins to some address
   - allows users to withdraw previously donated coins
 - the vulnerability
+  - in the ether docs its called `Re-Entrancy`
   - the Fundraiser code that enabled a user to withdraw previously donated coins didnt account for how a wallet will interact with the contract
     - when the Fundraiser contract called the payout function, it was delegated to the contributing wallet's payout function
       - the contributing wallet called payout() BEFORE the Fundraiser contract ZEROED the donated balance